GEMKOM/office-gemkom-app/components/README.md

 ## Integration with Existing Code

-The component has been integrated with the existing `finishedTimers.js` file, demonstrating how to migrate existing report functionality to use the generic component.
+The component has been integrated with the existing `finishedTimers.js` file, demonstrating how to migrate existing report functionality to use the apis component.

 ## Browser Support